At a glance: Medicare health insurance in Nevada

 People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years; 14 percent of Nevada Medicare beneficiaries are under age 65.
 But federal rules do not guarantee access to Medigap plans for people who are under 65.
 The majority of the states have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans, but Nevada is not one of them.

 Nevada does not require Medigap insurers to offer coverage to people under age 65.
-Transamerica Life Insurance Company is the only Medigap insurer in the state that offers coverage to people under age 65, and they only offer Plan A to those enrollees (Plan A is the least comprehensive Medigap plan).
-The Nevada Division of Insurance confirmed that Transamerica can charge higher premiums to under-65 enrollees, although they did not have any specifics in terms of the premium details.
-The Division confirmed that there are no other options for people in that situation (ie, no state-run high-risk pool or similar program).
+As of 2019, none of the state’s Medigap insurers offer plans to people under the age of 65 (in previous years, Transamerica Life Insurance Company offered Medigap Plan A to these enrollees—albeit at a higher premium—but that appears to no longer be the case).
+The Nevada Division of Insurance confirmed in 2018 that there are no other supplemental coverage options for under-65 Medicare enrollees (ie, no state-run high-risk pool or similar program).
 But Medicare beneficiaries who are under age 65 do have the option to enroll in any available Medicare Advantage plan offered in their area, unless they have end-stage renal disease.

-Although only Transamerica’s Plan A is available to people under 65, those individuals gain access to all of the available Medigap plans when they turn 65.
+Although there do not appear to be any Medigap plans available to people under 65, those individuals gain access to all of the available Medigap plans when they turn 65.
 At that point, they have the normal six-month open enrollment period for Medigap.

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those rules don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months if you didn’t have at least six months of continuous coverage prior to your enrollment.
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the Medigap insurer can consider your medical history in determining whether to accept your application, and at what premium.